nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 ## Getting Started with Components

-Your instructor will walk through this code with you as you build up your initial React application.

 ### Single Component

-Here is a simple example of a React component.
-Please read through the following code snippets and ask questions prior to writing any code.
+Here is a simple example of a React component. ***Please read through the following code snippets and ask questions prior to writing any code.***

 > src/components/Kennel.js